 Finish: Hotel in Paris

 Travelers are responsible for their own transportation to airport, and are welcome to depart at any time on Day 6.

 Airfare booking details will be sent after registration – please wait to book your flight until you receive further instructions.

--6 day / 5 night stay in double accommodations
+-6 day / 5 night stay in shared boutique hotel rooms

 -6 Breakfasts and 5 dinners

 -Biking tour, cooking class and wine tasting in France